 If we do not have this in place in time, then exact money only will be accepted and no change will be available.

-ie range fees will be $20, $22 with an ISSF target and $24 for a packet of 9mm ammunition.
+ie range fees will be $20 and $27 for a packet of 9mm ammunition ( club guns only).

 The range area in total allocated to us, has a maximum number of 20 persons, with 10 per area.

 We will have time slots for 9:30 through 10:40 and 10:45 through 12.

 The 5 minute gap is to ensure you have left the range and that the shooting tables have been cleaned before the next group if any.